braze-inc/braze-docs/_docs/_partners/technology_partners/advertising_technologies/social/facebook.md

 ## Exporting to Facebook Audiences

 Braze provides Facebook marketing integration, allowing you to export segments as Facebook marketing audiences and target those users for ad campaigns.
-Here are instructions on setting up this feature.

 In order to export custom audiences from the dashboard, your Facebook App must be configured to allow Braze to make requests to Facebook through the [Facebook Marketing API][29] on behalf of the members of your team.
 Common use cases for exporting custom audiences include: